djz88/docs/kontejnery/containers.md

 ------------------
 We can call it as a hybrid of HVM and containers.

-- Guest OS has to be aware of the fact it is being paravirtualised.(Kernel 3.0+) hypervisor provides API to communicate and OS calls it
+- Guest OS has to be aware of the fact it is being paravirtualized.(Kernel 3.0+) hypervisor provides API to communicate and OS calls it
 - Performance gain (direct access to resources)
 - Faster boot - Can boot kernel directly (no bootloader)